 Principles of design are rules that apply to all fields of design.

 When it comes to UI design, obeying these rules improves usability and accessibility.

 But how many rules are there exactly?

-Perhaps you’ve heard of the 5 Principles of Design, the 9 Principles of Design, or even the 12 Principles of Design — the fact of the matter is, they all teach the same rules some way or another, even if they’re structured differently or use varying terminology.
+Perhaps you’ve heard of the 5 Principles of Design, the 9 Principles of Design, or maybe even the 12 Principles of Design — the fact is, they all teach the same rules some way or another, even if they’re structured differently or use varying terminology.

 We’ll be structuring them as the 7 Principles of Design.

 What Are the 7 Principles of Design?

 Emphasis, balance, color, size, and depth are best described as a subset of contrast, since fundamentally, they’re all attributes that can be adjusted to refine contrast.
 We could also say the same for harmony, which could be construed as a subset of unity, and this is why I think calling them the 7 Principles of Design makes the most sense.

 Here they are: